cloud-barista/cb-coffeehouse/docs/A-step-by-step-tutorial-to-deploy-a-single-Kubernetes-cluster-on-Multi-cloud.md

 ## 1. Deploy Cloud-Barista's components

-At lease 2 nodes are needed.
+At least 2 nodes are needed.
 I newly created 2 instances (nodes) on Amazon Web Services (AWS), and tried this tutorial to make sure it.
 In Node 1, a CB-Spider server (v0.4.9) and a CB-tumblebug server (v0.4.7) are deployed.
 In Node 2, a cb-network controller (v0.0.5) and a standalone cluster for the distributed key-value store are deployed.
 NOTE - It is possible to deploy the cb-network controller and the standalone cluster respectively.